Interlibrary Loan //

 Who can use this service?

-Any current student, faculty or staff member of the University of the Arts.
+Any currently enrolled student or currently employed faculty or staff member of the University of the Arts.

 What do I need to know before using the interlibrary loan service?